 35. What facilities are there locally?

-36. If you get lost, be discreet when checking a map – or ask for directions from someone in a public, client-facing role, such as a shop assistant or police officer.
+36. If you get lost, be discreet when checking a map – or ask for directions from someone in a public client-facing role.
+This could be a shop assistant or police officer.

 Emergency phone numbers